Apply for an Award

 Every year, the Model Practices Program honors and recognizes outstanding local public health practices and shares them through the Model Practices Database.
 By submitting a practice, local health departments contribute to the overall improvement of public health through effective evidence-based initiatives.

-The 2022 Model Practices Program award winners were recently honored at the 2022 NACCHO 360 Conference in Atlanta, Georgia.
-Learn more about the Model Practices Program by visiting the Model Practices webpage.
+The 2025 Model Practices Program award winners will be honored at the 2025 NACCHO360 Conference, July 14–18 in Anaheim, CA. Learn more about the Model Practices Program by visiting the Model Practices webpage.

 About the Award